 Listing 16-7: Moving tx to a spawned thread and sending “hi”

-We’re again using thread::spawn to create a new thread, and then use move to move tx into the closure so the spawned thread owns tx.
-The spawned thread needs to own the transmitting end of the channel in order to be able to send messages through the channel.
+Again, we’re using thread::spawn to create a new thread and then using move to move tx into the closure so the spawned thread owns tx.
+The spawned thread needs to own the transmitting end of the channel to be able to send messages through the channel.

 The transmitting end has a send method that takes the value we want to send.
-The send method returns a Result<T, E> type, so that if the receiving end has already been dropped and there’s nowhere to send a value, the send operation will error.
-In this example, we’re simply calling unwrap to panic in case of error, but for a real application, we’d handle it properly—return to Chapter 9 to review strategies for proper error handling.
+The send method returns a Result<T, E> type, so if the receiving end has already been dropped and there’s nowhere to send a value, the send operation will return an error.
+In this example, we’re calling unwrap to panic in case of an error.
+But in a real application, we would handle it properly: return to Chapter 9 to review strategies for proper error handling.

+prod: confirm xref

 In Listing 16-8, we’ll get the value from the receiving end of the channel in the main thread.
-This is like retrieving the rubber duck from the water at the end of the river, or like getting a chat message:
+This is like retrieving the rubber duck from the water at the end of the river or like getting a chat message:

-Filename: src/main.rs
+src/main.rs

 use std::thread;